 Hi, I’m Mark and I’ve been at Innova Systems for just over seven years.
 Innova Systems are an official UK Reseller for SOLIDWORKS, fully authorised to provide genuine SOLIDWORKS training courses.
 Since forming in 2002, we’ve trained well over a thousand people in all kinds of industries.
-There are a lot of courses on offer, but the first step on the ladder to SOLIDWORKS mastery is the SOLIDWORKS Essentials course; a five day, two part course held in our Cambridge, Enfield and Nottingham training centres.
+There are a lot of courses on offer, but the first step on the ladder to SOLIDWORKS mastery is the SOLIDWORKS Essentials training course; a five day, two part course held in our Cambridge, Enfield and Nottingham training centres.

 My passion is sharing my engineering knowledge with people from all walks of life and ability levels, training them to use SOLIDWORKS 3D Design Software.
 I also work in the Innova Systems technical support team, helping our customers get the most out of the software.